strayMat/causal-ml-course/slides/flexible_models.typ

   ]
 ]

+#slide(title: [Random search more efficient than grid search @bergstra12])[

+    #grid(columns: (1fr, 1fr), gutter: 3mm)[
+  #figure(
+    image(
+      "img/flexible_models/grid_vs_random_search.svg",
+      width: 100%,
+    ),
+  )][
+    - Grid search: Explores HP along all fixed directions (waste of time if one parameter is not important)
+    - Grid search: good HP may fall between grid points
+    - Random search: explores hyper-parameters in every direction ]
+]

 #slide(title: "What final model to use for new prediction?")[
   - Often used in practice: #alert[refit on the full data] the model with the best hyper-parameters.

   #uncover((2, 3))[
-    - Theorically motivated: Aggregate the outputs from the cross-validate estimators of the best model:
+    - Theoretically motivated: Aggregate outputs from the cross-validate estimators of the best model:
     #eq[$hat(y) = 1/K sum_(k=1)^K hat(y)_k$] #h(2em)where $hat(y)_k$ is the prediction of the model trained on the $k$-th fold.
   ]

   #uncover(3)[
-    - #text(fill: orange)[Averaging cross-validate estimators selects the best model] asymptotically among a family of models @lecue2012oracle
+    - #text(fill: orange)[Averaging the estimators of the best model] selected by cross-validation select the best model for generalization performances @van2007super.
   ]
 ]

 #slide(title: [Naive cross-validation to select and estimate the best performances])[
   == Hyper-parameters selection is a kind of model fitting

-  Using a single loop of cross-validation, the full dataset is used to:
+  Using a single loop of cross-validation, the #alert[full dataset] is used to:
   - #alert[Select] the best hyper-parameters
   - #alert[Estimate] the generalization performance of the selected model